American Tobacco Campus – Washington and Fowler

 Washington (ca. 1902) and Fowler Buildings (1938) are part of the American Tobacco Campus in Durham, North Carolina that used to be part of the American Tobacco Company Manufacturing Plant.
 The two historic, industrial buildings along with five neighboring buildings were partially developed into a mixed-use campus and are currently occupied.

 The multi-year phased restoration project began in the spring of 2016 and included repairs to the original steel windows, window replacement, brick masonry repointing, brick masonry reconstruction and waterproofing of below grade masonry walls.
-Both buildings remained occupied throughout the duration of the project and required a high level of coordination between Raymond Engineering and the contractor to ensure satisfaction of the Owner and tenants.
+Both buildings remained occupied throughout the duration of the project and required a high level of coordination between Raymond and the contractor to ensure satisfaction of the Owner and tenants.